Free tools for developers

 How to Use This Tool

-1. Paste your text into the box above or start typing directly.
+1. Paste or type your text into the box above.

-2. All stats update instantly as you type - no button to click.
+2. All stats update instantly as you type — no button needed.

-3. Use the Clear button to start fresh.
+3. Use the Clear button to start fresh with new text.

-4. Use Copy Text to copy everything back to your clipboard.
+4. Use Copy Text to copy your text back to the clipboard.

 Frequently Asked Questions